Quantum coherent microwave-optical transduction using high overtone bulk acoustic resonances

+with the two first term corresponding to the kinetic and elastic energy densities of the deformation, the third term to the energy density of the electric field and the last term coming from the piezoelectric interaction.
+Applying a Legendre transform to the variables $\{ u_i, E_i \}$ allows to recover the Hamiltonian density describing the acoustic and electric fields coupled in the piezoelectric

-We can clearly identify an additional contribution associated with the coupling to the mechanical degree of freedom.
-The classical Hamiltonian is obtained by integrating this energy density over the whole space.
-A new term, only non-vanishing on the piezoelectric material, suggests the electromechanical interaction term of the classical Hamiltonian to be
+The classical Hamiltonian is obtained by integrating this density over the whole space.
+The new term, only non-vanishing on the piezoelectric material, suggests the electromechanical interaction term on the electromagnetic field of the classical Hamiltonian to be